|Chicken thighs, roasted with a garlicky, thyme, lemon and balsamic sauce, onions and potatoes.|

 If you don't have a full 5 pounds of chicken, just use one whole chicken cut up, about 2 to 2-1/2 pounds, reduce the potatoes to 1 pound and the balsamic to 2 tablespoons.
 Enjoy!

-1-1/2 pounds of potatoes, unpeeled & cut into chunks
+- 1-1/2 pounds red potatoes, unpeeled and cut into chunks

 Requires Adobe Reader - download it free!

 ☛ Are you on Facebook?
 If you haven't already, come and join the party!
 We have a lot of fun & there's always room for one more at the table.

 Spicy Ginger Garlic Chicken